franciscop/react-test/src/methods/attr/readme.md

 ### .attr()

-Read the attributes for the first matched element:
+Read the attributes of the first matched element:

 ```js
 .attr("name")